cmayer153/SUADTrivia/trivia_helper_3000/README.md

 *NOTES*
   Do we need to save playlist state in local storage in case of a browser crash or accidental close out?

+  When I am finished with the SQLite refactor, all endpoints should use the /api/... convention.
+This is how I will know I've completed the changes.
+Then I need to test, of course.